14th Infantry Brigade (United Kingdom): Curragh incident

 The Curragh incident occurred in March 1914, when officers serving in Ireland were asked whether they were prepared to march to Ulster, potentially to act against the Ulster Volunteers who were threatening to rebel against Irish Home Rule.
 Although most attention was paid to 3rd Cavalry Brigade at the Curragh, 14th Brigade was also involved.
 On 20 March the officers of the 2nd Bn, Suffolk Regiment, among others, unanimously resolved to resign their commissions rather than take action against Loyalists in Northern Ireland.
 Next day the commanders of 5th Division and 14th Bde addressed the officers of the Suffolks, who agreed to march north if ordered for protective duty, reserving the question of resignation if they were subsequently ordered to take action they considered unacceptable.
 The Government shelved the question in the face of widespread protests, and it was overtaken by the outbreak of World War I later in the year.

 World War I

-Men of the 1st Battalion, Devonshire Regiment, undergoing anti-gas respirator inspection behind breastworks just in front of the Yser Canal, spring 1915.

 In August 1914 14th Bde mobilised as part of 5th Division and served with it on the Western Front.
 On 30 December 1915 the brigade was transferred to the 32nd Division, with which it served for the rest of the war.